bvieira/sv4git/README.md

 ##### Functions

 Beside the [go template functions](https://pkg.go.dev/text/template#hdr-Functions), the folowing functions are availiable to use in the templates.
-Check [formatter_functions.go](sv/formatter_functions.go) to see the function implementation.
+Check [formatter_functions.go](sv/formatter_functions.go) to see the functions implementation.

 ###### timefmt